openfaas/docs/docs/community.md

 ## Community resources

 Blog posts, upcoming/past events and code examples are available on the community resources page indexed by year.

-If you're speaking or have spoken about OpenFaaS or have a book, tutorial, blog post or workshop, please let the community know by raising a pull request to have it listed on this page.
+> Be counted: If you're speaking or have spoken about OpenFaaS or have a book, tutorial, blog post or workshop, please let the community know by raising a pull request to have it listed on this page.

 * [OpenFaaS Community Page](https://github.com/openfaas/faas/blob/master/community.md)